 Chris Upton (Headteacher)

 An experienced headteacher, Chris is passionate about education and in ensuring the very best for the children and community of TCP.
 He is a father of three boys, Simon, Connor and Arthur.
-He enjoys sport (in particular rugby) and music, something he wants to continue to develop at the school.
+He enjoys sport (in particular rugby) and music as he plays the trombone.
+He is keen to continue to develop sport and music at the school.
 He is currently working with local headteacher colleagues on the TARDiS Active School's Alliance to ensure that all the children in the area have access to physical activity.

 Janette Higson (Deputy Headteacher)